 - Please select what type(s) of projects this proposal is intended to support:

 - CE Classes

-- CE Research
+- o CE Research

 - o CE Creative Work

 - Other CE Project

 - What is the title of the project or the name and quarter(s) of the course(s)? - Does this project/class address one of the DU Grand Challenges issue areas?
-Check all that apply. - o Improving daily living - Increasing economic opportunity - o Enhancing deliberation and action for the public good - If you know the names of the community partner(s) with whom you will be working, please list them. - Narrative Questions: Respond to the following prompts: - Project Summary.
+Check all that apply. - Improving daily living - Increasing economic opportunity - $\circ$ $\;$ Enhancing deliberation and action for the public good $\;$ - If you know the names of the community partner(s) with whom you will be working, please list them. - Funding Type(s) requested: - Class projects - Professional Development - Course Development - Institutional Capacity Building - Student Assistant(s) - Is this proposal intended to support an established project that CCESL has previously provided funding for? - o Yes - o No - Project Summary.
 Please provide a brief summary of the project for a general audience.
 This summary will be posted on the CCESL website if your project is funded.
-Up to 1900 characters (approximately 250 words). - Professional impact.
+Up to 1900 characters (approximately 250 words). - Project Details - Keywords: List 3 keywords/phrases for the project: - Preferred Start Date: \\\\\ - Preferred End Date: \\\\\ - The next set of narrative questions about your proposal are dependent upon whether this is for a NEW project or a PREVIOUSLY FUNDED by CCESL project. - For PREVIOUSLY FUNDED projects: Please provide a brief update on your previously funded project, such as accomplishments you'd like to share or changes you may implement (approximately 250 words). - For NEW projects only: Respond to the following prompts: - Professional impact.
 Describe the potential impact on your professional development.
 Up to 1200 characters (approximately 150 words). - Student impact.
 Describe the potential impact on student learning (this might be direct or indirect, depending on the type of funding requested).
 Up to 1200 characters (approximately 150 words). - Institutional impact (for Institutional Capacity-Building funding only).
 Describe the potential institutional impact.
 Up to 1200 characters (approximately 150 words). - Community impact.
 Describe the potential impact on community partner(s), including information on the specific community partner(s).
 Note: some Course Development or Institutional Capacity-Building proposals might not yet have an identified partner; this should be explained.
-Up to 1200 characters (approximately 150 words). - Keywords: List 3 keywords/phrases for the project: - Preferred Start Date: - Preferred End Date: - Funding Type(s) requested: - Class Projects - Professional Development - Course Development - Institutional Capacity Building - Student Assistant(s)
+Up to 1200 characters (approximately 150 words).